Uncommon Illness in Dogs: Asthma

 - Cat litter particles

-The signs of an asthma attack are fairly obvious; your dog will appear short of breath and wheeze or cough.
-Harsh panting or breathing open-mouthed when in contact with triggers is also common.
-During severe attacks, your dog’s gums may appear blue – this is serious and a sign of oxygen deprivation.
-General signs of asthma include exercise intolerance, lethargy, lack of appetite, and weight loss.
+The signs of an asthma attack are shortness of breath which can appear like your dog is taking short, shallow breaths, rapidly along with wheezing or coughing.
+During severe attacks, your dog’s gums may appear blue or purple in color – this is a serious sign of oxygen deprivation and veterinary care needs to be found right away.
+General signs of asthma include exercise intolerance (such as not playing as much as normal, or becoming tired in the middle of a regular walk), lethargy, lack of appetite, and weight loss.

 Diagnosis and Treatment

 A detailed medical history will be taken by your vet, including when symptoms began and progressed.
-A physical examination is next, followed by chest x-rays to rule out injury or infection.
-Stool and blood tests may also be performed to exclude parasites and heartworms.
+A physical examination is next, followed by chest x-rays to rule out a heart condition, pneumonia, diaphragmatic hernia, or other injury or condition.
+A blood test may also be performed to exclude heartworm disease.

 You may be asked to keep an allergy diary, documenting your dog’s symptoms and everything they came into contact with that day.
 Removing all potential allergens and then gradually reintroducing them can help to determine the cause of attacks.
 Medications and canine inhalers can help reduce the severity of attacks as well.

 Removing any potential allergens from your dog’s environment is essential to managing asthma.
 Your vet can recommend strategies for eliminating natural allergens like mold, pollen, and dander from your house.
-Regular veterinary appointments are also necessary to determine if treatment methods are successful.
+Regular veterinary appointments are also necessary to determine if treatment methods are successful or need to be altered.

-Canine asthma is a fairly common condition among dogs.
-Proper management of the illness is extremely important in order to improve your dog’s quality of life.
-Medications and inhalers coupled with regular vet appointments can reduce the frequency of asthma attacks.
+Although some dogs, especially small dogs can develop some asthma as they age, generally allergies are more common in cats.
+In any pet with asthma, proper management of the illness is extremely important in order to improve your dog’s quality of life.
+If you or anyone you know has asthma, consider their quality of life with and without medication.
+Medications and inhalers coupled with regular vet appointments can reduce the frequency and severity of asthma attacks and therefore minimize fear, anxiety, stress and suffering.
 If your dog suffers from a severe asthma attack and their gums turn blue or they faint, seek emergency care.
-Brain damage and death can result if your pet’s airway is closed for more than a few seconds.